brozena/brozena-old.github.io/_includes/about.md

 ## Speaking professionally

-I have worked for 7 years in the healthcare domain, aligning and integrating software to fit strategic business needs during sustained periods of rapid change.
-Throughout college, I worked as a software trainer.
-As I write on my [CV](/assets/resume.pdf),
+Today I am nestled near Penn State where I am preparing for graduate school in information sciences.
+I am employed by the [Wellbeing and Health Innovation Lab](https://whilab.org) where I'm working on [digital phenotyping](https://en.wikipedia.org/wiki/Digital_phenotyping) of bipolar disorder.

-> I am a teacher at heart with broad and deep experience at one of the country's largest and most respected privately-held Medicaid pediatric dental groups.
-I was trusted to set strategic direction, improve core business processes and lead complex change shortly before a cross-generational ownership transfer was expected.
-My impact at this group was described "like a crater" by its ownership.
-By engaging the parts while respecting the needs of the whole, I leveraged software as the catalyst for organizational improvement and the "shift of mind" required of the group to proceed into its next phase of growth.
+Previously, I led the [digital transformation](https://en.wikipedia.org/wiki/Digital_transformation#Healthcare) of [Smiles4Keeps Pediatric Dentistry](https://www.smiles4keeps.com), one of the nation's largest and highest-quality closely-held Medicaid groups.
+I stewarded the group from paper operations into a fully integrated, centralized software environment, readying it for the next phase of growth.

 For a more nuanced take on my work as a change agent at Smiles4Keeps Pediatric Dentistry, [Healing vs Fixing]({% post_url 2016-05-12-healing-vs-fixing %}) offers a subjective description of my less-technical accomplishments, however lasting.
 This and other strategic writing was distributed internally and catalyzed organizational changes.